Sabine River Monitoring

 The Sabine River Basin is approximately 300 miles long and extends from northeastern Texas to Sabine Lake and on to the Gulf of Mexico.
 The Sabine River and watershed provide a wide variety of recreational opportunities, such as fishing, boating, hiking, and hunting to countless residents and visitors each year.

 Since 1982, Eastman Chemical Company, Texas Operations has sponsored a series of biological and water quality surveys on the Sabine River near Longview, TX, by the Patrick Center for Environmental Research of the Academy of Natural Sciences of Drexel University.
 The present study was conducted in October of 2010; previous studies were completed in 1982, 1987, 1995, 2000, and 2005.

-- Overall, the 2010 Sabine River survey indicates that there is little or no significant impact on the aquatic environment from Eastman facility operations.
+- Overall, the 2010-13 Sabine River surveys indicate that there was little or no significant impact on the aquatic environment from Eastman facility operations.

 - The water quality and the condition of biological communities in the river near Longview, TX, were broadly similar to those in 2005 and 2000 and substantially better than in 1987 or 1982.

 - These improvements in river conditions parallel improvements in Eastman waste water treatment since the initial Academy study in 1982.

 Senior chemist Paul Kiry compositing a water sample in Zone 4.

 - Conductivity, total alkalinity, total dissolved solids, sulfate, chloride, and dissolved organic carbon values increased between Zones 2 and 3U, i.e., downstream of the facility outfall.